NikolaosPapas/aisd-wde-4-the-box-model/README.md

 - Adds top margin and centers content within the inline-block container.

 ## 13. **Inline-Block Card Styling**
-Now we will style the inline block cards for our project.
+Now you will style the inline block cards for your project.

-- [ ]  Add this CSS code to our `styles.css` file.
+- [ ]  Add this CSS code to your `styles.css` file.

 ```css
 .inline-block-card {